youzhonghui/gate-decorator-pruning/README.md

 ### Citation

-If you use this code for your research, please cite our papers.
+If you use this code for your research, please cite our paper:
 ```
 @inproceedings{zhonghui2019gate,
   title={Gate Decorator: Global Filter Pruning Method for Accelerating Deep Convolutional Neural Networks},